AdrianoArmen/adrianos-readme-generator-9/README.md

 ## Project Description 📋

-This command-line application powered by [Node.js](https://nodejs.org/es/) was buit to showcase my experience with [NPM](https://www.npmjs.com/) and the[Inquirer package](https://www.npmjs.com/package/inquirer).
+This command-line application powered by [Node.js](https://nodejs.org/es/) was built to showcase my experience with [NPM](https://www.npmjs.com/) and the[Inquirer package](https://www.npmjs.com/package/inquirer).
 Following the acceptance criteria guidelines, the **index.js** file contains an array with the inquirer questions and input fields required to generate the final file.
 The [File System module](https://nodejs.org/api/fs.html) was used to allocate the new file on the directory path.
 After running the command-line instructions you will create a professional README file with your own custom data.

 ## Dummy README 🔧